hiperiondev/hpsdr-p1-rpitx/README.md

 ### Please read the documentation on the wiki: https://github.com/hiperiondev/hpsdr-p1-rpitx/wiki

+ It was tested with Sdrangel and linhpsdr software on a Raspberry Pi Zero W up to 500Mhz.

 ### This program is still ALPHA
 #### Problems:
 - Some "glitches" at start of transmission